 Park Forest Illinois Nursing Home Abuse Lawyers

-If your loved one has suffered injury or harm while residing as a patient at Elisabeth Ludeman Developmental Center, contact the Rosenfeld Injury Lawyers law firm now.
+If your loved one has suffered injury or harm while residing as a patient at Elisabeth Ludeman Developmental Center, contact the Rosenfeld Injury Lawyers LLC law firm now.
 Our seasoned Park Forest attorneys provide legal representation to LTC home residents who have been mistreated or abused.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers and residents who harm care home patients.

 We encourage you to contact our Cook County abuse law office today by calling (888) 424-5757 to schedule your appointment for a comprehensive case review at no charge.
 You are not required to make any upfront payment or retainer to receive immediate legal services.
 Our fees are paid only after we have successfully resolved your case by negotiating an out of court settlement on your behalf or win your case at trial.